Kairon

-Kairon is a small historical Indian village of the historical places like Gurudwara Jhar Sahib.
-This village in the district of Tarn-Taran, located in the northwest of Punjab.
+Kairon is an Indian village in the district of Tarn-Taran, located in the northwest of Punjab.
 The village is home to a majority of Dhillon Jatt Sikhs.

 The village Kairon has a population of 13,000 and draws its fame for being the home village of the Kairon political family.
 The family has produced political leaders such as Nihal Singh Kairon, Pratap Singh Kairon, Jaswant Singh Kairon, Surinder Singh Kairon, Gurinder Singh Kairon and Adesh Pratap Singh Kairon.

 Currently, Adesh Pratap Singh Kairon who is married to the daughter of Parkash Singh Badal is the head of the family.
 He has been thrice a minister under the chief ministership of his father-in-law Parkash Singh Badal.